-At the start of semester, one of my favourite jobs is to pick a playlist for the course I’m teaching.
+At the start of the semester, one of my favourite jobs is to pick a playlist for the course I’m teaching.
 Yes, you read that correctly.
 A playlist.
 Sometimes it’s mostly Motown.
 Sometimes it’s 90s pop and RnB.
 Last time it was EDM.
 While they sometimes get a gentle ribbing from my students, the fact there is a theme tune to each lecture has been pretty memorable.
-Why do I do it?
+Why use music in your classroom?
 Precisely because it is memorable.
 It’s a mnemonic.
 It’s an aid to recall.
 And for some students, it might even be an aid to deeper learning.
-So why not use music in law school?

 Have you ever found yourself listening to a piece of music and remembering the last time you heard it?
 Or maybe a Facebook post of a music video you haven’t seen in years distracted you?
 Music has often been recognised as having a link to memory.

 For psychologists, the idea that music is ‘heteronomous’, having something ‘non-tonal’, is an area of complex study.
 Especially the link between music and emotion.
 For young adults, music and emotion have an even stronger relationship.
 Research suggests that college and university students, in particular, associate music with significant events in their lives.
 Usually positive ones.

 Advertisers have used music to trigger memory again and again.
 For a long time, there was limited proof of its effectiveness.
 But by the mid-1990s, research in advertising found that music – advertising jingles – did help with brand recall.
 The results weren’t entirely clear cut.
 Researchers warned that some people remembered better than others.
 Jingles didn’t help explain details about a product.
 And music worked better with ‘aided’ recall, that is, with another cue.
 But it did have a mnemonic effect to trigger brand names.